Courtesy of Marram Montauk/Read McKendree

 Although it sounds remote, it’s only about a three-hour train ride from Penn Station.
 One of AFAR’s favorite small beach towns, Montauk has long been a relaxed alternative to upscale beach towns in the Hamptons just to the west.
 Instead of celebrities, you’ll see surfers and families at the beach here.

 While a party scene took hold in Montauk in recent years with DJs and big-name musicians at clubby spots like the Surf Lodge and Rushmeyer’s, COVID-19 social-distancing restrictions tamped that all down.
-Even though New York state lifted all COVID-19 restrictions earlier this summer, the quieter version of Montauk remains—resorts have opted to keep things low key for now.
+Even though New York state has lifted all COVID-19 restrictions, the quieter version of Montauk remains—resorts have opted to keep things low key for now.
 So if you’re looking for a place to read a book on the beach, take a surfing lesson, or eat as much seafood as you’d like, here’s where to find it.

 Named after the wild grass that grows on the dunes of Montauk, Marram is a quiet beachfront resort right on the Terrace surf break and a five-minute walk to the center of town.
 This former 1960s-era motel reopened as the Marram in April 2020—and was able to operate throughout 2020 due to its open-air design suited to social distancing.
 Its all-new aesthetic draws on the area’s natural beauty: Think cedar-clad exteriors, exposed beams, and bedside tables made from reclaimed wood.
 While the bathrooms are a bit small (the sink is in the main room), the rest of the room is generously sized and comes with daybeds for postbeach naps and private balconies for most.